JonTDean/MiniProjectCluster_CodeAcademy-SiteProjects/README.md

 3. Does not contain JS.

 * All I did was adjust the font types on the page and stylize it to the specifications of the design sheet.

+### Davie's Burgers

+1. Contains HTML.
+The site uses an HTML Template.
+2. Contains CSS.
+The site uses a CSS Template.
+3. Does not contain JS.

+* While learning about how to functionally organize boxes around an HTML page using css, this project gave a good rendition on CSS syntax and how to use it in the page, it also explained box properties in a concise manner (I.E. Margins, padding, borders.).